What are the pros and cons of using expanding foam insulation?

 Another great thing about expanding spray foam – Icynene, for example, which has an R value around R-4, or sprayed polyurethane, which can get as high as R-6.5 – is that you can add it to older homes that have no insulation at all, without even resurfacing your walls, because it can be injected from small holes cut into the walls, and then the holes are simply patched over and repainted.

-For attic insulation, I find batts much neater than blown – and you really don’t want a vapor barrier between your living space and an attic, so that’s another reason to avoid expanding foam insulation in attics..
+For attic insulation, I recommend blown cellulose, and you probably don’t want a vapor barrier between your living space and an attic, so that’s another reason to avoid expanding foam insulation in attics.

-Removing spray foam insulation is a bit messy, but the only risk I think you’ll run into is that you could cut a live wire you didn’t know about while trying to remove it.
+Removing already cured spray foam insulation from an insulated area is a bit messy, but the only risk I think you’ll run into is that you could cut a live wire you didn’t know about while trying to remove it.
 I recommend cutting the main circuit breaker to your house before trying to cut out sections of cured foam insulation in wall cavities, unless you’re absolutely certain there are no live wires in the area you’re working in.
 The foam itself does not increase the risk of fire hazard.